atterdag/conanexiles-server-howto/README.md

-# Installing Conan Exiles on Debian Jessie                                          #
+# Installing Conan Exiles on Debian Stretch                                          #
 There are several articles that helps you with how to install a Conan Exiles Dedicated Server on Linux.
 But none of them seems to take security into account, so I decided to write my own.

 ## Source material used